-It is the policy of the School that they will use restricted resources to the extent which they are available, then committed resources, followed by assigned resources.
+It is the policy of the School to use restricted resources to the extent which they are available, then committed resources, followed by assigned resources.
 Once these are consumed the School will then use unassigned resources.
 The School does not have a formal policy requiring a minimum fund balance.